 Barbara Harris Kovacs is a classically trained vocalist and pianist, who enjoys performing several different styles of music.
-Whether singing an operatic aria, performing solo while playing piano or guitar, belting out rock and motown tunes with the band Timepiece, or jazzing it up with Big G and the Cool Cats - she has a great time doing it all!
+Whether singing an operatic aria, performing solo while playing piano or guitar, belting out rock and motown tunes, or jazzing it up with Indigo Sway - she has a great time doing it all!

 Ms. Kovacs has been a full-time musician for over fifteen years, playing in clubs and venues all over Connecticut, New York, and Pennsylvania, including The Bitter End in NYC and the Wien Theatre in CT.
 She has recorded her first original CD, which is a blend of rock and blues vocals, with shades of classical sounds, much of the music being acoustic and piano-driven.
 Barbara has recorded, arranged and composed with other artists as well.